2020 and Beyond

 160 years of community

 Even though we've been at 1820 Broadway since 1888, we strive to be a community in step with change.
 Different things motivate us to connect with a church.
-Maybe you'll discover Trinity is in shape with what you're seeking.
+Maybe you'll discover Trinity is in line with what you're seeking.
 Everyone is welcome here.
 Name a box to check and chances are great your box is here.

 Keep reading to learn more about the first 100 years of Trinity's church community.